officiallysingh/spring-boot-mongodb-auditing/README.md

   The entity classes not annotated with `Auditable` will not be audited.
 * [**`AuditingMongoEventListener`**](src/main/java/com/ksoot/mongodb/AuditingMongoEventListener.java) is the main class
   responsible for auditing.
-While application startup it finds all collections enabled for Auditing and creates Audit collections for same and prepare Audit metadata for each collection such as Version fields name, Audit collection name, etc.
+While application startup it finds all collections enabled for Auditing and creates Audit collections for same and prepare Audit metadata for each collection such as Version field name, Audit collection name, etc.
   Then it listens to eligible Entity object changes and creates Audit records.
 * [**`MongoDBConfig`**](src/main/java/com/ksoot/mongodb/MongoDBConfig.java) is custom configuration class for MongoDB.
 * [**`AuditEvent`**](src/main/java/com/ksoot/mongodb/AuditEvent.java) is template for Audit records.
 It defines following fields